How to Become an Appraiser in Tennessee

 Governing Agency

-Yes, a bachelor’s degree from an accredited college or university is necesary to become a Certified General Appraiser in Tennessee.
+Yes, a Bachelor’s degree or higher from an accredited college or university is necessary to become a Certified General Appraiser in Tennessee.

-How much do Certified General Appraisers earn in Tennessee?
+How much do Certified General Appraisers earn in TN?